Can I take out unemployment insurance cover in Australia?

 Conditions apply.
 Always consult the Product Disclosure Statement (PDS) before making a decision to apply.

 Income protection that provides financial relief during involuntary unemployment

 Some life insurance brands will offer unemployment benefits if you also have a mortgage with the same brand.
 This benefit will help pay the minimum benefits you have on a home loan.
-For example:

 |Policyholder of:||Home loan from:||Monthly involuntary benefit|